mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 crime on an interstellar scale.

 The strength of the Vriterbei is their cultural continuity.
-Analysts theorise that the Vriterbei combine the criminal ethos and familial loyalty of the _Cosa Nostra_ with Vilani rigidity and tradition.
+Analysts theorize that the Vriterbei combine the criminal ethos and familial loyalty of the _Cosa Nostra_ with Vilani rigidity and tradition.

 Activities